finbourne/lusid-sdk-java/sdk/docs/EntitiesApi.md

 > ResourceListOfChangeInterval getEntityHistory(entityType, entityUniqueId, asAt, page, limit, filter, sortBy)

-[EXPERIMENTAL] GetEntityHistory: List an entity&#39;s history information
+[EARLY ACCESS] GetEntityHistory: List an entity&#39;s history information

 Retrieve a page of an entity&#39;s change history up to a particular point in AsAt time.